-As Christianity spread across the continent and around the world throughout the early centuries AD, events of worship were considered pagan and were forgotten or absorbed.
+As Christianity spread across the continent and around the world throughout the early centuries AD, events of worship considered pagan and were forgotten or absorbed.
 This is true with All Hallow’s Eve/All Hallow’s Day/All Soul’s Day, which take place between October 31st, November 1st and November 2nd.

 There are many other cultures that tie into this celebration.
-So how are there so many cultures involved in one holiday?
+So how do so many cultures involve themselves in one holiday?
 Well, back in the day, everyone was conquering everyone else.